Total TimePrep: 15 min. Bake: 30 min. + cooling

 - 1 carton (8 ounces) frozen whipped topping, thawed

 - In a large bowl, cut butter into cake mix until the mixture resembles coarse crumbs.
-Pat into a greased 13-in. x 9-in. baking pan.
+Pat into a greased 13x9-in. baking pan.

 - In another bowl, beat egg yolks; add sour cream until smooth.
 Set aside 6-8 peach slices for garnish.
 Cut remaining peaches into 1-in. pieces; stir into the sour cream mixture.
 Spread over crust; sprinkle with cinnamon.

-- Bake at 350° for 25-30 minutes or until the edges begin to brown and a toothpick inserted near the center comes out clean.
+- Bake at 350° for 25-30 minutes or until the edges begin to brown and a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Spread with whipped topping; top with reserved peaches.
 Store in the refrigerator.
-Yield: 12 servings.

 I too would not call this a cake.
 The crust is more like a pie crust(or buttery shortbread).
 However,my family LOVED it and wants it again!!